PratyushGuptaIsMe/PratyushGuptaIsMe.github.io/README.md

-This the static code for my website (that doesn't exist yet).
+This the static code for my website.
 Ig you can look around or whatever.